TheArkive/ahk-pi/README.md

 This is a portable install manager.
 This script is meant to be run compiled, and is only meant to work with the `.zip` archives.
 It is written in AHKv2.
 If you run this as a script, switch to AHK v1, close, and try to reopen the script, it will not work.
 For best results, please comipile, or use the included precompiled EXE(s).

-Please make sure to use the 64-bit EXE if you are running 64-bit windows.
-The uninstall process for 64-bit AHK won't uninstall reg key `HKEY_LOCAL_MACHINE\SOFTWARE\AutoHotkey` if you use the 32-bit EXE on 64-bit Windows.

 <img src="/images/ahk-pi2.png" width="420" align="top"/><img src="/images/ahk-pi10.png" width="420"/>

 ## Basic Setup